AspieSoft/turbx/readme.md

 A Fast and Easy To Use View Engine, Compiled In Go.

-> Note: this is the info for the NodeJS module.
+> Note: this is the info for the Go module.
-> Click [here](https://github.com/AspieSoft/turbx) to find info on the Go module.
+> Click [here](https://github.com/AspieSoft/turbx/tree/master/node) to find info on the NodeJS module.

 ## Whats New

-- Compiler will auto compress to gzip or brotli if the browser supports it
+- Rebuild to module to replace my old spaghetti code (and created new spaghetti code)
+- Performance and Stability improvements.

 ## Installation